aflaag/pokemon-icat/README.md

 which should start the installation process of the script, by downloading every picture of every Pokémon.

-By default, this will download every Pokémon with an upscaling factor of the original image of `9`, but if you want to change this, run the last command with the option `--upscale [upscaling factor]`, for example:
+By default, this will download every Pokémon with an upscaling factor of the original image of `3`, but if you want to change this behaviour run the last command with the option `--upscale [upscaling factor]`, for example:

 ```sh
 ./install.sh -u 15